zpgallegos/zavant/v2/docs/architecture/decisions/0017-orchestrate-the-daily-cloud-workflow.md

 EventBridge Scheduler originally invoked the acquisition Lambda directly.
-The production analytical projector is now an independently reconciling Glue job that must run only after acquisition completes successfully.
+The production analytical projector is now an independently reconciling Glue job that must run after acquisition has had its daily opportunity.
 Two unrelated schedules would permit projection to race acquisition and would not provide one durable status for the daily cloud workflow.